 Interview with Adam Quick

 Fit One Four Pro Adam Quick is a Fitness Trainer in Ohio.
-His extensive knowledge of physical fitness and meal planning experience makes him a great asset to our team of PocketSuite Pros.
+His extensive knowledge of physical fitness and meal planning experience makes him a great asset to our PocketSuite Pro community.
 Mike talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about what inspires him and that other sport he used to do…

 Can you tell us where you are right now and what you do?